chenhan1218/resume/resume.md

 ### Skills

 *   **System Programming :** Software implementation with solid coding skills on C/C++.
-System analysis and debugging with open-source tools such as GNU debugger, Valgrind(Find memory Leaks) and strace(Trace system call & IPC & network)
+System diagnosis and debugging with varius open-source tools such as GNU debugger, Valgrind and strace.
 <!---
 *   **Data analysis :** Using Matlab and Python (With open-source numeric and scientific package) to finding useful information for scientific and business usage.
 -->
-*   **Web Engineering:** Web service bootstrap with Rails + Heroku + Amazon Web Services.
-Basic knowledge on web load-balancing and scaling.
+*   **Web Engineering:** Web service bootstrap with Rails + Heroku + Amazon Web Services. <!---Basic knowledge on web load-balancing and scaling.-->
 *   **Language :** English: Full professional proficiency, TOEIC 945

 ### Publication

-*   **Chen-Han Hsiao** and Chieh-Chih Wang, Achieving undelayed initialization in monocular SLAM with generalized objects using velocity estimate-based classification, Robotics and Automation (ICRA), 2011 IEEE International Conference on , vol., no., pp.4060,4066, 9-13 May 2011.
+*   **Chen-Han Hsiao** and Chieh-Chih Wang, Achieving undelayed initialization in monocular SLAM with generalized objects using velocity estimate-based classification, Robotics and Automation (ICRA), 2011 IEEE International Conference on , pp.4060,4066, 9-13 May 2011.

 ### Project